laravel/docs/requests.md

     composer require symfony/psr-http-message-bridge
     composer require nyholm/psr7

-Once you have installed these libraries, you may obtain a PSR-7 request by type-hinting the request interface on your route Closure or controller method:
+Once you have installed these libraries, you may obtain a PSR-7 request by type-hinting the request interface on your route closure or controller method:

     use Psr\Http\Message\ServerRequestInterface;